08 May 2026

 According to him, the Russian occupants are actually blocking the departure of civilians and preventing the delivery of humanitarian aid.

 According to available information, the population of Oleshky has decreased from almost 24 thousand to about 2 thousand people.
 In total, more than 6,000 people remain in the affected settlements, including about 200 children.
-Most of the residents are people with limited mobility who need help and evacuation.
+Most of the residents are people with limited mobility who need assistance and evacuation.

 Lubinets said that he had previously appealed to the International Committee of the Red Cross and the Russian Ombudsman to organize the safe departure of civilians.
 In response, the ICRC confirmed its readiness to facilitate the necessary measures to evacuate Ukrainians from the dangerous territory.